vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_ChangeTabletTags.md

 ```
       --action_timeout duration              timeout to use for the command (default 1h0m0s)
       --compact                              use compact format for otherwise verbose outputs
-  -k, --keyspace string                      Keyspace context for the workflow.
       --server string                        server to use for the connection (required)
       --topo-global-root string              the path of the global topology data in the global topology server (default "/vitess/global")
       --topo-global-server-address strings   the address of the global topology server(s) (default [localhost:2379])